 Evidence that supports the existence of such a relationship is provided.
 Specifically, evidence in support of an economically significant effect of credit worthiness on exports is highlighted.
-The long-run effect of credit worthiness on exports is given by an elasticity of 0.83, slightly lower than the estimated elasticity based on a static specification.
+The long-run effect of credit worthiness on exports is given by an elasticity of 0.39, slightly lower than the estimated elasticity based on a static specification.
 In addition, the results confirm that the estimates with regard to the impact of credit scores hinge crucially on the feature of the sample of countries, and the export product groups.
 In fact, based on a sample of non-high income countries alone, the credit worthiness has been found to be effective over the entire period under consideration.
 The principal argument for excluding high-income countries is that both short-run and long-run economic risks are potentially more prominent in non-industrial countries.
 Accordingly, it is particularly insightful to assess the impact of the credit score in the context of this sub-group of importing countries.
 The long-run estimated elasticities exceeded significantly the values derived over the whole sample.
-They range between 1.14, in the group of primary commodities, and 1.88 in the group of machinery and transport equipment.
-Based on these results, a 1 % increase in the credit score of an importing non-high income country is expected to lead to an increase of 1.14 % in the value of Arab primary commodity exports to that country, and likewise, an expected increase of 1.88 % in the value of Arab machinery and transport equipment exports.
+They range between 0.64, in the group of primary commodities, and 1.01 in the group of machinery and transport equipment.